kaanaksit/odak/docs/perception.md

 The `perception` module of `odak` focuses on visual perception, and in particular on gaze-contingent perceptual loss functions.

 It contains an implementation of a metameric loss function.
-When used in optimisation tasks, this loss function enforces the optimised image to be a metamer to the ground truth image.
+When used in optimisation tasks, this loss function enforces the optimised image to be a [ventral metamer](https://www.nature.com/articles/nn.2889) to the ground truth image.

+This loss function is based on previous work on [fast metamer generation](https://vr-unity-viewer.cs.ucl.ac.uk/).
+It uses the same statistical model and many of the same acceleration techniques (e.g. MIP map sampling) to enable the metameric loss to run efficiently.

 ## Engineering notes